 Selecting Buna vs. Viton as your material then is related more to the mechanical properties desired in the sealing application.
-Each provides optimal general purpose sealing options that resist most oils and lubricants, particularly petroleum-based lubricants, and each function efficiently in temperature applications between 5°F and 250°F. After that, the specific application needs become much more important.
+Each provides optimal general-purpose sealing options that resist most oils and lubricants, particularly petroleum-based lubricants, and each functions efficiently in temperature applications between 5°F and 250°F. After that, the specific application needs become much more important.

 Viton is a synthetic rubber and fluoropolymer elastomer that is used in O-rings and other molded or extruded products.
 It offers the best fluid resistance of any commercial rubber.
 At high temperatures, Viton retains good mechanical properties compared to other elastomers.
 It remains substantially elastic and is resistant to oils and chemicals at elevated temperatures.

-With its low permeability to a broad range of substances, Viton resists degradation from a wider variety of chemicals and fluids such as fuels, lubricants and most mineral acids.
-Other mechanical properties include good resistance to compression, resistance to atmospheric oxidation, sun, climatic conditions, even fungus and mold.
-Viton displays good electrical properties, too, in low voltage, low-frequency applications.
+With its low permeability to a broad range of substances, Viton resists degradation from a wider variety of chemicals and fluids such as fuels, lubricants, and most mineral acids.
+Other mechanical properties include good resistance to compression, resistance to atmospheric oxidation, sun, climatic conditions, and even fungus and mold.
+Viton displays good electrical properties, too, in low-voltage, low-frequency applications.

-Buna is a widely used elastomeric material known for its tensile strength and high fuel and oil resistant properties.
-It combines resistance with low compression set and high abrasion resistance to make it the seal industry’s most widely used economical elastomer.
-Buna, also referred to as Nitrile or Buna-N, is an NBR rubber that displays excellent resistance to all petroleum-based oils and fuels, as well as water, various alcohols, silicone greases, and hydraulic fluids.
+Buna is a widely used elastomeric material known for its tensile strength and high fuel and oil-resistant properties.
+It combines resistance with a low compression set and high abrasion resistance to make it the seal industry’s most widely used economical elastomer.
+Buna, also referred to as nitrile or Buna-N, is an NBR rubber that displays excellent resistance to all petroleum-based oils and fuels, as well as water, various alcohols, silicone greases, and hydraulic fluids.
 It offers such other advantages as good tear resistance and non-polar solvent resistance.
 It’s also less expensive than fluoroelastomers.

 Buna’s physical and chemical properties vary depending on the polymer’s composition of Nitrile.
 High Nitrile content within the polymer provides higher resistance to oils but lowers its flexibility.
 In other words, Buna offers superior strength and is more resistant than natural rubber to oils and acids, however, its flexibility is limited.
 It also suffers from poor ozone, sunlight, and weather resistance, flame resistance, and is limited to moderately high temperatures.